Logistics Providers Drive Supply Chain Optimization

 In today's operating environment, supply chain optimization is taking on even greater importance.
 It is being discussed within all levels of a business and is even making its way into publicly traded companies' earnings calls.

-"The supply chain has made it to the C-suite," said Andy Moses, senior vice president of sales and solutions at Penske Logistics.
+"The supply chain has made it to the C-suite," said Andy Moses, senior vice president of solutions and sales strategy at Penske Logistics.
 "If companies are spending 8 percent or more of sales on supply chain activity, that's a considerable amount.
 The opportunity to reduce that cost and drive savings is becoming an imperative."

 As a result, third-party logistics providers (3PLs) are getting more operational and tactical with how they use their supply chain insights to help companies.
 A 3PL can properly use and organize data, manage acquisitions and improve the flow of goods.
 In addition, data collection and analysis are taking on greater importance for 3PLs as they craft optimization strategies and run hypothetical, or "what-if," scenarios to improve supply chains.